kiedunne/tic-tac-toe/README.md

 ```

 ### Instructions
-Open index.html in any browse and open the console to play the game
+Open index.html in any browser and open the console to play the game

 ### Typical Game
 ```